Amatzia, Israel: History

-The moshav was founded in 1955, on the ruins of the Palestinian town al-Dawayima.
+The moshav was founded in 1955, at the location of the Palestinian town al-Dawayima.
 It was named for King Amaziah of Judah, who, according to the Book of Kings, was killed in the Lakhish region.
 In the past the community was a moshav shitufi but it has undergone a process of privatization and abandoned its collective nature.

 In 2006, temporary housing was built in the area of the moshav to absorb evacuees from Katif who lived in Gush Katif until they were evacuated under Israel's unilateral disengagement plan.